agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 Exosome Isolation - Ultracentrifugation
 =======================================

 # Protocol Notes [^1]

--   This protocol was originally modified from Thery2006.
-In 2013 updated to match methods in Laesser2012a.
+-   This protocol was originally modified from Thery2006, then modified after Laesser2012 and most recently updated to reflect findings in Cvjetkovic2014 reflecting changes in centrifuge rotors and lab equipment.

 -   This protocol is suitable for serum, BALF, and most other biological fluids.